 The Great Lakes Aquatic Habitat Framework (GLAHF) encompasses a set of new aquatic habitat classifications, a new unique binational spatial data framework, and a collection of georeferenced datasets.
 With funding from the UM Water Center, I collaborating with an interdisciplinary team which is conducting a systematic survey of web-based Great Lakes mapping tools, conducting key informant interviews, and organizing participatory design workshops to develop a spatial decision support system (DSS) to make available to stakeholders high-quality data at meaningful scales and with relevant detail.
 The goal is to develop a DSS useful for managers, as well as support marine spatial planning efforts in the Great Lakes.
 The results of this project are summarized in a 2016 publication.

 - Article: Goodspeed, Robert et al. 2016.
 Applying design thinking methods to ecosystem management tools: Creating the Great Lakes Aquatic Habitat Explorer."
 Marine Policy 69, 134-145.

 - Report: Goodspeed, Robert, Arthur Prokosch, Catherine Riseng, Lacey Mason, Kevin Werhly.
 2014.
 A Review of Great Lakes Web-Based Geospatial Information Tools.
 Great Lakes Aquatic Habitat Framework project

-- Event: #micities 2014: Technology Innovation in Michigan Municipalities and Beyond
+- Events: #micities and the Urban Informatics Unconference: Technology Innovation in Michigan Municipalities and Beyond

 - Paper: "From Public Records to Open Government: Access to Massachusetts Municipal Geographic Data” Journal of the Urban and Regional Information Systems Association 23:1, 21-32.